CumulusNetworks/docs/content/cumulus-linux-514/Whats-New/_index.md

 ### Upgrade Requirements

-You can use {{<link url="Upgrading-Cumulus-Linux/#image-upgrade" text="optimized image upgrade">}} to upgrade the switch to Cumulus Linux 5.14 from Cumulus Linux 5.12.0 and later.

-You can use {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.14 from the following releases.
-Package upgrade supports ISSU (warm boot) for these upgrade paths.
 - Cumulus Linux 5.13.1
 - Cumulus Linux 5.13.0
 - Cumulus Linux 5.12.1
 - Cumulus Linux 5.12.0

-To upgrade to Cumulus Linux 5.14 from a release that does not support package upgrade or optimized image upgrade, you can install an image with {{<link url="Upgrading-Cumulus-Linux/#image-upgrade" text="ONIE">}}.

 ### Maximum Number of NVUE Revisions

-Cumulus Linux 5.13 and later includes a new option to set the {{<link url="NVUE-CLI/#maximum-revisions-limit" text="maximum number of revisions">}} after which NVUE deletes older revisions automatically.
-The default setting is 100.
-After upgrading to Cumulus Linux 5.14 from 5.12, the first time you run `nv set` or `nv unset` commands, NVUE deletes older revisions if the number of revisions on the switch is greater than 100.

 ### Linux Configuration Files Overwritten